eoinkelly/rails-relationship-examples/README.md

 ### 3. {1..N} to {0..1}

+Consider the following relationship:

+    Golf {1..N} to {0..1} Hotel

+which reads as:

+    Golf has 0..1 Hotel
+    Hotel has 1..N Golf

 Rails implements this bidirectional relationship a combination of the `belongs_to` and `has_many` macros.

 Things to watch out for: